 Asked what she hoped for viewers to take away, Roberts has said, "When you look at my work, you have to look at every part of the face and make something out of those fragments.
 That's one of the gifts of the work-to see people differently, and not just as one being.
 Blackness is global."
 She explains: "My early ideals of race and beauty were shaped by and linked through paintings of renaissance artists and photographs in fashion magazines.
 Those images were mythical, heroic, beautiful, and powerful and embodied a particular status that was not afforded equally to anyone I knew."

+Roberts is an Artist in Residence at The Robert Rauschenberg Foundation, Florida in March and April 2019.
 The Anonymous Was a Woman award was presented to Roberts in December 2018, a prize granted each year to ten women artists over the age of 40 in the USA and at a critical juncture in their career.
+She was a recipient of the Pollock-Krasner Grant in 2016.

 Roberts will have her first solo exhibition with Stephen Friedman Gallery, London in June 2019.

-Roberts' work is in the collections of Whitney Museum of American Art, New York; Museum of Modern Art, New York; Brooklyn Museum, New York; The Studio Museum in Harlem, New York; 21c Museum Hotels, Louisville, Kentucky; The Frances Young Tang Teaching Museum and Art Gallery, Saratoga Springs, New York; Block Museum of Art, Evanston, Illinois; Pérez Art Museum Miami (PAMM), Miami, Florida; LACMA, Los Angeles, California; Montclair Art Museum, Montclair, New Jersey; Blanton Museum of Art, Austin, Texas; and Pizzuti Collection, Columbus, Ohio.
-She was a recipient of the Pollock-Krasner Grant in 2016.
+Roberts' work is in the collections of Whitney Museum of American Art, New York; Brooklyn Museum, New York; The Studio Museum in Harlem, New York; Virginia Museum of Fine Arts, Richmond, Virginia, USA; 21c Museum Hotels, Louisville, Kentucky; The Frances Young Tang Teaching Museum and Art Gallery, Saratoga Springs, New York; Block Museum of Art, Evanston, Illinois; Pérez Art Museum Miami (PAMM), Miami, Florida; LACMA, Los Angeles, California; Montclair Art Museum, Montclair, New Jersey; Blanton Museum of Art, Austin, Texas; and Pizzuti Collection, Columbus, Ohio.